rubys/kamal-in-production/docs/Introduction.md

 # Introduction

+!!! overview
+    - To truly understand Kamal, you need to become familiar with the greater Docker ecosystem.

 The goal of this book is to walk you step by step through your first deployment to production using Kamal.

 It is written for developers who are familiar with a web application framework like Ruby on Rails, but perhaps not so much with Docker, and may not have experience deploying their applications in production.